 Do Babies Need Car Seats in Italy?

 (!)
-VERY IMPORTANT: If you want to bring your own car seat from the US, keep in mind that American can seats are officially illegal in the EU.
-Vice versa, a European car seat, certified ECE R44, can’t be used legally in US.
+VERY IMPORTANT: If you want to bring your own car seat from the US, keep in mind that American car seats are officially illegal in the EU.
+Vice versa, a European car seat, certified ECE R44, can’t be used legally in the US.

 While in Europe no one has ever fined anyone for American-style car seats, it technically could happen.
 Many parents have no idea about these laws, in fact, I didn’t know about them until I randomly stumbled upon an article and started researching it more.

 You would more likely be fined for using European car seats in the US.
-In fact, you had an accident while your child was in a US seat in Europe, you can basically lose your insurance coverage.
+If you had an accident while your child was in a US seat in Europe, you can basically lose your insurance coverage.

 Now, why and what’s the difference?
-Both types of car seats are safe – don’t worry, but European standards are much higher at car seats are tested at higher speed.
+Both types of car seats are safe – don’t worry, but European standards are much higher and car seats are tested at higher speeds.

 Is Italy Stroller Friendly?